kristinehkim/challenge-week1/README.md

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+HTML is organized with semantic elements by using header, section, main, aside. and footer.
+CSS has been organized and consolidated into specific classes in order to avoid redundancy and save codespace.

 ## Usage
+The links in the nav bar located on the top right of the webpage will jump down to that section of the page.
 Alt attributes have been added so people with disabilities have web accessibility.
+Screen readers can read the description of images for people with visual disabilities.
 `write-your-code-here`